matusnovak/doxybook2/README.md

 Just as the config, if the folder does not contain a specific template, the default one will be used.
 For example, Hugo (Book theme) needs an extra `type: docs` in the header of the markdown.
 The folder `example/hugo-book/.doxybook/templates` contains a single template template file named `meta.tmpl`.
 This template is used by `header` template which is then further used by the `kind_class`, `kind_namespace`, and so on.
 There are no other template files in that example directory, therefore the default ones will be used.

 To use custom templates, simply add them to to the directory specified by the `--templates <dir>`.
-Then,

 **The following are core templates that are needed to generate the output.** All of these templates are defined by the configuration file (see section "Config values" above).
-For example, the config key `templateKindGroup` is by default `kind_nonclass`.
+For example, the config key `templateKindGroup` is by default `kind_nonclass`, therefore the render engine expects `kind_nonclass.tmpl` in your templates folder (if exists).

 * templateIndexExamples
 * templateIndexFiles